zuhaibasad/Odoo_Data_Load_BQ_Cloud_Function/README.md

 ## Contributing
 Feel free to open issues or contribute to improve the functionality or efficiency of the project.
 Any contribution is welcome!

-## License
-This project is not licensed.
-If you want to use if, please contact me.